Ko Suurhoff: Biography

-On 4 May 1942 Suurhoff was arrested by the Gestapo and detained in the ilag of Sint-Michielsgestel and was released on 21 June 1943.
+On 4 May 1942 Suurhoff was arrested by the Gestapo and detained in Kamp Sint-Michielsgestel and was released on 21 June 1943.
 Following the end of World War II Queen Wilhelmina ordered a Recall of Parliament and Suurhoff remained in the House of Representatives.
 Suurhoff again served on the Municipal Council of Amsterdam from June 1945 until October 1946.
 On 9 February 1946 the Social Democratic Workers' Party (SDAP), the Free-thinking Democratic League (VDB) and the Christian Democratic Union (CDU) choose to merge to form the Labour Party (PvdA).
 Suurhoff was one of the co-founders and became one of the unofficial Deputy Leaders of the Labour Party.
 After the election of 1946 Suurhoff wasn't reelected and he continued to serve until the end of the parliamentary term on 4 June 1946.

 Suurhoff again worked as a trade union leader for the Dutch Trade Unions association from June 1946 until September 1952 serving as General-Secretary of the Executive Board from August 1949 until September 1952.
 Suurhoff returned as a Member of the House of Representatives following the resignation of Jo Stokvis, taking office on 24 October 1946 serving as a frontbencher and spokesperson for Social Affairs.
 After the election of 1952 Suurhoff was appointed as Minister of Social Affairs and Health in the Cabinet Drees II, taking office on 2 September 1952.
 After the election of 1956 Suurhoff returned as Member of the House of Representatives, taking office on 3 July 1956.
 Following the cabinet formation of 1956 Suurhof continued as Minister of Social Affairs and Health in the Cabinet Drees III, taking office on 13 October 1956.
 Suurhoff served as acting Minister of the Interior from 13 October 1956 until 29 October 1956 until the appointment of Teun Struycken who had served as Governor of the Netherlands Antilles.
 The Cabinet Drees III fell on 11 December 1958 on after the Labour Party and the Catholic People's Party (KVP) disagreed on a proposed Tax increase and continued to serve in a demissionary capacity until the cabinet formation of 1958 when it was replaced by caretaker Cabinet Beel II on 22 December 1958.